-Embark at Atlanta North recently celebrated its first anniversary, furthering Embark Behavioral Health’s mission of providing specialized outpatient mental health support for preteens and teens ages 12-17 and their families.
+Embark at Atlanta North recently celebrated its first anniversary, furthering Embark Behavioral Health’s mission of providing specialized outpatient mental health support for teens and young adults ages 13-25 and their families.

 Located in Alpharetta, Georgia, in the Greater Atlanta area, Atlanta North is part of Embark’s extensive network of therapy centers across the United States.
-By offering insurance-reimbursed, premier mental health treatment for preteens and teens, Atlanta North provides help directly to local families.
+By offering insurance-reimbursed, premier mental health treatment for teens and young adults, Atlanta North provides help directly to local families.

 Aside from being highly skilled, trained therapists, Atlanta North’s clinicians are also familiar with the local schools attended by those they treat.
 This helps them develop better rapport and therapeutic relations with the students.

-“We have the ability to serve thousands of families, thousands of preteens and teenagers,” said Dr. Sharnell Myles, vice president of Embark at Atlanta North.
+“We have the ability to serve thousands of families, thousands of teens and young adults,” said Dr. Sharnell Myles, vice president of Embark at Atlanta North.
 “We are able to close the gap for many of those families who have wanted or needed mental health support and were not able to receive it right in their own backyards.”

 Depending on a patient’s needs, an IOP:

 - Is conducted during evenings to accommodate school and work commitments.

 - Is a minimum of 12 hours a week: three hours a day, four days per week.

 - Can be held in person or virtually.

 - Is a minimum of 25 hours a week: five hours a day, five days a week.